How To Assign A Domain Name - A Record, Name Servers, HTML Page

 - Addon Domain: An addon domain name functions as its own domain and website, separate from your primary domain.

 - Parked Domain: A parked domain name will load the same website as your primary domain.

 - Unassigned Domain: An unassigned domain is attached to your account but does not point to a website or have a dedicated folder.
 Choose this option if you're not ready to host the domain yet.
 You can assign the domain as an addon or parked when you're ready.

-- Once complete you should see the domain is listed in the Domains tab.
+- Once complete, you should see that the domain is listed in the Domains tab.